Starchasers/OCGlasses/Glasses.md

   * consumes power when worn (1 FE/tick without upgrades)
   * can be charged in OpenComputers charger or by any ForgeEnergy compatible device (like EnderIO Wireless Charger)
 * handles up to 9 different widgets  (can be upgraded)

+# usage
+link the glasses by rightclicking a Glasses Terminal with them.

-* can be worn as baubles cosmetic or in the armor helmet slot
+The glasses can be worn as baubles cosmetic or in the armor helmet slot.

+Check your Minecraft control settings for the OpenGlasses Hotkey to interact with the Overlay.

 # Upgrades
 AR Glasses can be Upgraded on an Anvil.